openfaas/docs/docs/cli/templates.md

 ```

 ##### Node.js templates - adding unit tests

+Writing unit tests means that you get to exercise your code without building and deploying a container to OpenFaaS.
+It can save you a lot of time if you need to iterate often.
+It also means that you can provide tests that run every time your function is built.

 By default, an empty test step is written to package.json inside your function's handler folder, you can override this with your own command or test runner.